fr0wiNN/JArtificialIntelligence/src/main/java/com/maksymiliangach/ai/Progress.md

 - I learned how to write good API for classes
 - I learned how to use Design Patterns
 - I learned coding workflow
+- I learned how to reference Functions using '::' expression
+- I learned how to spot reference passing instead of objects copy.

 ## What I want to learn
 - How to write tests